 But this concept does not end with the battery pack as a single product.
 The plan is for the case to be standard for batteries and to provide energy for many electrified devices from the mobility sector, for courier services and in building management.
 In collaboration with a start-up in Berlin, the team wants to offer “Energy as a Service.”
 This refers to a large network of battery changing stations where you can pick up a charged red case anywhere at any time and swap it for an empty one.
 Customers can therefore power their individual applications without having to wait long periods for charging, giving them greater flexibility and freedom.

 The specified fuel consumption and emission data have been determined according to the measurement procedures prescribed by law.
 Since 1st September 2017, certain new vehicles are already being type-approved according to the Worldwide Harmonized Light Vehicles Test Procedure (WLTP), a more realistic test procedure for measuring fuel consumption and CO2 emissions.
 Starting on September 1st 2018, the New European Driving Cycle (NEDC) will be replaced by the WLTP in stages.
 Owing to the more realistic test conditions, the fuel consumption and CO2 emissions measured according to the WLTP will, in many cases, be higher than those measured according to the NEDC.
+Therefore, the usage of CO2 emission values measured according to WLTP for vehicle taxation from 1st September 2018 on can cause changes in this regards as well.
 For further information on the differences between the WLTP and NEDC, please visit